obriencj/koji-habitude/docs/overview.rst

 Current Status
 --------------

-As notes before, this project is still a work-in-progress, but most of the core features have been implemented.
+As noted before, this project is still a work-in-progress, but most of the core features have been implemented.
 Some are still being refined, but overall it is in an operational state.